casper-network/docs/source/docs/casper/developers/dapps/template-frontend.md

 Name your project, select "React", then choose JavaScript or TypeScript.

-Head into your new project directory:
+Head into your new project directory, replacing `vite-project` with your project name:

 ```bash
 cd vite-project/